Adventures in Punditry

 We took our places and started the taping; taped, incidentally, “before a live studio audience” thanks to Joanne.

 I probably should have cut Eleanor some slack.
 A lot of the stuff I’d thought about beforehand got left on the table because it was nowhere in my brain to be found when I needed it.
 I guess my biggest missed opportunity was after Denis asserted that Elizabeth Warren would be unelectable if she got the nomination.
-I should have pointed out that the person the democrats really wanted to run against in 1980 was Ronald Reagan; they thought he’d be easy to beat.
+I should have pointed out that the person the Democrats really wanted to run against in 1980 was Ronald Reagan; they thought he’d be easy to beat.
 And no one seemed to honestly believe that Donald Trump could get the Republican nomination much less win the presidency in 2016.
 Some folks remained in denial until the electoral college actually voted.
 That, too, is why we have elections.

 But this was a lovely experience.
 It was great fun and I really have to thank Steve for the opportunity.
 Unlike traffic court, I’d happily do this again.